doronz88/pymobiledevice3/README.md

 On Mac OSX the virtual interface can be enabled with the rvictl command.
 This script allows to use this service on other systems.

+# How to contribute
+Contributors are essential to PyIMG4 (as they are to most open source projects).
+Drop us a line if you want to contribute.
+We also accept pull request.

+# Reporting issues
+### Questions
+It is OK so submit issues to ask questions (more than OK, encouraged).
+There is a label "question" that you can use for that.

+### Bugs
+If you have installed PyMobiledevice through a package manager (from your Linux or BSD system, from PyPI, etc.), please get and install the current development code, and check that the bug still exists before submitting an issue.

+Please label your issues "bug".

+If you're not sure whether a behavior is a bug or not, submit an issue and ask, don't be shy!

+Enhancements / feature requests
+If you want a feature in PyMobiledevice, but cannot implement it yourself or want some hints on how to do that, open an issue with label "enhancement".

+Explain if possible the API you would like to have (e.g., give examples of function calls, etc.).